sparkfun/hacker-application/dotfiles/aboutMyEnvironment.md

 Shell (see .zshrc):

 I use zsh for my primary shell and atom for my primary text editor.
 Zsh comes with a lot of extended functionality and customization over bash.
-My usage of it is fairly standard.
+My usage of zsh is fairly standard.
 I have added the git plugin to better visualize what is happening with git.
 I have set atom as my default editor, installed node version manager, and have set up a virtual environment for working with python.

 Editor: